voximplant/videoconference/README.md

 # videoconference

 This code demonstrates video conference for multiple users.
+Note that PHP interpretation is required for proper work of this demo.

 Deploy instructions:

 * Register or login at https://manage.voximplant.com/
 * Create a new application and name it "videoconf".